The snowboard scene is experiencing a major shakeup right now.

 Ahead of the Milan Cortina Olympics, the men’s field looks wide open in both slopestyle and big air.

-In the three seasons since the last Winter Games, six different riders have won World Cup titles in either slopestyle or big air.
-Red Gerard, the 2018 Olympic slopestyle champion, has now secured back-to-back X Games titles, but in general there have been a whole slew of different winners across major slopestyle and big air contests.
+In the four seasons since the last Winter Games, seven different riders have won World Cup titles in either slopestyle or big air.
+Red Gerard, the 2018 Olympic slopestyle champion, secured back-to-back X Games titles in 2024 and 2025, but in general there have been a whole slew of different winners across major slopestyle and big air contests.

 There have been some familiar names in the mix, such as Gerard and China’s Su Yiming, the 2022 big air gold medalist and slopestyle silver medalist, but also a ton of young athletes breaking through.